Search API | On-Premise | 2GIS Documentation

 • region: S3 storage region.

 • api.resources: computational resources settings for the API backend service.
-See the minimal requirements table for the actual information about recommended values.
+To find out recommended resource values, see Computational resources.

 • nginx.resources: computational resources settings for the NGINX backend service.
-See the minimal requirements table for the actual information about recommended values.
+To find out recommended resource values, see Computational resources.

 • ingress: configuration of the Ingress resource.
 Adapt it to your Ingress installation.
 This URL should be accessible from the outside of your Kubernetes cluster, so that users in the private network can browse the URL.